csm2310/-Card-Detection-System-Aadhaar-PAN-Card-Verification/README.md

 git clone https://github.com/your-username/identity-card-detection.git

-Open the project in Android Studio.
+Open the project folder.

-Sync dependencies in build.gradle.

-Connect an Android device or use an emulator.

-Run the application.
+Open index.html in any modern web browser.

 Usage

-Open the app and grant necessary camera permissions.
+Open the app in a web browser.

-Point the camera towards an identity card.

-The app will detect the card and extract the text.

-Review and save the extracted details.
+Click on the Start Detection button.

+Grant camera permissions when prompted.

+Hold an identity card in front of the camera.

+The system captures the image, extracts the ID number, and verifies its validity.

+The result is displayed to indicate whether the ID number is valid or not.

 Future Improvements